pkozuchowski/Apex-Opensource-Library/docs/TriggerHandler.md

 }
 ```

-Trigger Handler frameworks encapsulates this implementation and provide easy to extend virtual class with `onBeforeInsert(List<SObject> newRecords)` methods.
+Trigger Handler frameworks encapsulates this implementation and provide easy to extend virtual class with `beforeInsert(List<SObject> newRecords)` methods.

 3. Trigger file is not treated as a class, but as block of apex code - similarly to anonymous apex.
 Therefore, it cannot extend any virtual class on its own,
    it has to delegate everything to fully-fledged class - Trigger Handler.

 <br/>